Soralei/halflife-gamehooks/README.md

 It supports:

 ## ESP
-- Tracks NPCs, their type, health and such through walls (this was really hard as to make...)
+- Tracks NPCs, their type, health and such through walls using OpenGL (this was really hard as to make...)

 ## Noclip
 - Allows flying at different speeds with no limitations